musicjoe12/Group30AML/ADRs/002-Tech-Stack-Decision.md

 * Vue may require additional tooling for optimal performance in large-scale applications.
 * Lack of support for large-scale projects - Vue’s community and development team size is still incomparable with more mature Angular or React.
 Neither does it enjoy financial support from large enterprises.
 To be adopted in large-scale projects, the technology should be stable and strongly supported, so that issues can be solved quickly.
 While Vue doesn’t have that many problems and there is even a demand coming from enterprises like IBM and Adobe, it is mostly used in relatively small projects.
 (The Pros and Cons of Vue.js. n.d..
 AltexSoft.)

+### Comparison
+Both PHP and Vue are powerfull tools for web development but both have different purposes in different areas.
+PHP is a backend server-side language made to handle server logic, manage databases and generate dynamic HTML.
+It is more well suited for server side operatitons like content management systems.
+Vue.js on the other hand is a JavaScriptt framework which allows the teams to develop dynamic, responsive and a interactive user experience on the frontend.

+In conclusion, PHP is better for handling server side tasks and database interactions while Vue shines in developing front end interfaces.
+Choosing between these two options mean we have to consider if our program is going to be more back end or front end.

 ### References
 * Oleksandr Hutsulyak.
 (2024, August).
 Why Use React for Web Development: 10 Reasons To Apply.
 Blog | TechMagic . https://www.techmagic.co/blog/why-we-use-react-js-in-the-development
 * Singla, L. (2021, January 12).
 What is PHP for Web Development and Why Should You Use It?
 Insights - Web and Mobile Development Services and Solutions. https://www.netsolutions.com/insights/what-is-php/